 Case study topics

-Featured projects will be split 50/50 between project imagery and insightful reading around the following topics.
+Featured projects are split 50/50 between project imagery and insights on the following topics.

 - The client approach — how the client was found, the first questions asked, and steps taken before initial payment is received.

 - Setting terms and conditions — key insights into how client expectations are managed from the outset.

 - Clarifying the design brief — topics covered, and what the client receives for reference.

 - Project pricing and timeframes — factors that affect the overall project fee, and how to determine the time it takes to do the work.

 - Preparing invoices and handling payments — software used to help streamline the process, charging in full versus percentage amounts, and dealing with foreign currencies and exchange rates.